MaggieAppleton/invenntion/README.md

 ## Concept

 A venn diagram that combines two concepts or ideas for you.
-Using a generative language model, we give the user three + possible ways to combine their initial concepts.
+Using a generative language model, we give the user three++ possible ways to combine their initial concepts.

 Uses OpenAI's GPT-3 to generate ideas.